Attriumph/Interview-Problem-Summary/Front-end Interview/README.md

 * also, we could use '.then' after a promise, so we can control the sequence of a series of asynchronous action
 * also, we have promise.all() and promise.race()
+* The await operator is used to wait for a Promise.
+It can only be used inside an async function
 ### Promise example
 ```JavaScript
 function loadScript(src) {